Australian Secret Intelligence Service: ASIS in Chile 1973

-ASIS' involvement in Chile was revealed in 1974 when Whitlam set up the First Hope Commission to investigate Australia's security services.
-Whitlam told parliament that 'when my government took office, Australian intelligence personnel were working as proxies of the CIA in destabilising the government of Chile'.
+ASIS's involvement in Chile was revealed in 1974 when Whitlam set up the First Hope Royal Commission to investigate Australia's security services.
+Whitlam told parliament that "when my government took office, Australian intelligence personnel were working as proxies of the CIA in destabilising the government of Chile".
 After the coup by Augusto Pinochet, Whitlam's government created a special program for Chilean refugees to come to Australia.
 Under the program, about 6,000 Chileans came to Australia between 1974 and 1981 and hundreds more joined them as part of a family reunion program.

 The National Archives of Australia holds documents related to ASIS operations to help the CIA undermine the government of Allende in the years 1971-1974.
 In 2021, the archives refused a request from Clinton Fernandes, professor of International and Political Studies at the University of New South Wales, to access records relating to ASIS operations in Chile.
 Heavily redacted versions of some documents were released to Fernandes in June 2021.
 The documents show that the ASIS base in Chile assisted the CIA's destabilisation of Allende's government by handling CIA-recruited Chilean assets and filing intelligence reports to CIA headquarters in Langley, Virginia.
-In November 2021, the Administrative Appeals Tribunal (AAT) upheld the archives' decision to reject Fernandes' request for access to the documents.
-The AAT said the release of documents would 'cause damage to the security, defence or international relations of the Commonwealth'.
+In November 2021, the Administrative Appeals Tribunal (AAT) upheld the decision to reject Fernandes's request for access to the documents.
+The AAT said the release of documents would "cause damage to the security, defence or international relations of the Commonwealth".
 Most of the AAT hearing was held behind closed doors, because Attorney-General Michaelia Cash issued a public interest certificate, suppressing the disclosure of evidence provided by ASIS, ASIO and the Department of Foreign Affairs and Trade.

-The Favaro Affair
+The Favaro affair

-During the lead up to Indonesia's invasion of East Timor in 1975, the Australian Secret Intelligence Service (ASIS) paid a Dili-based Australian businessman Frank Favaro for information on local political developments.
+During the lead-up to Indonesia's invasion of East Timor in 1975, ASIS paid a Dili-based Australian businessman, Frank Favaro, for information on local political developments.
 The leaking of his identity in late 1975 was another factor in the confrontation between Whitlam and Robertson.
 Bill Robertson disputed the reason for his dismissal in documents lodged with the National Archives in 2009.